Blazity/next-maintenance-mode/README.md

 - **key:** Create a unique key to indicate the maintenance mode state in your configuration provider, defaulting to 'isInMaintenanceMode'.
 - **cacheTime:** Defined in milliseconds, determines how long data is stored in the cache before being refreshed.
 Utilizing an LRU (Least Recently Used) caching algorithm, helps to save bandwidth.

+⚠️ LRU relies on the short-term memory, due to that cached maintenance state can be unexpectedly reset.
+If the cached state expires or disappears the mechanism still works but has to check and cache the state once again.

 #### The connection string structure differs between Upstash and Edge Config:

 - **For Upstash:** Include both the URL and token, formatted as **`url@token`**.